 Pricing starts at $449/mo but offers top-tier marketing automation tools at a fraction of the price of Adobe Marketo or Salesforce Marketing Cloud.

 ActiveCampaign is another heavy-hitter on this list.
 It powers marketing automation across channels (email, SMS, website personalization, and Ads).
 The greatest differentiator with ActiveCampaign is its Website, Email, and SMS Behavior tracking that is pulled into what they call Lead Scoring.
-Visitor clicks on the pricing page—that’s 10 points added to their score.
-But they unsubscribe from emails—you can make that subtract 50 points.
+When a visitor clicks on the pricing page—that’s 10 points added to their score.
+But if they unsubscribe from emails, you can subtract 50 points.
 Lead tracking helps you create both intent-based segments and lists of marketing qualified leads (MQLs) for your sales team to reach out to.
 Integrates fully with WooCommerce for advanced e-commerce marketing capabilities across channels.
 Divi also has an integration with ActiveCamapgin.

 AdRoll has a “Pay as You Go” plan that charges a percentage on top of ad spend or a “Marketing + Ads” package that includes their omnichannel marketing with email—which starts at $36/mo.